Joel-Butler/wiki-js-replica/Platform/backup.md

     * Git repos.

 ## Steps
 1. Build a docker image with the necessary clients to establish this backup.
-Namely: Etcd, postgresql-client, mariadb-client and we'll need a way to mount NFS stores as well.
+Namely: [etcd](https://etcd.io/docs/v3.4.0/op-guide/recovery/), [postgresql-client](https://www.postgresql.org/docs/current/backup.html), [mariadb-client](https://mariadb.com/kb/en/backup-and-restore-overview/) and we'll need a way to mount NFS stores as well.
 2. Manually prove this out (step-by-step establish a backup of each item), then encrypt and save the output.
 I'm going to store this content on my google drive, as I already pay for business grade cloud storage there.
 3. Automate the process (inject credentiials via environment variables and see if we can set this thing to auto-run).